Probing Dec-POMDP Reasoning in Cooperative MARL

 2. Systematic benchmark audit.
 We evaluate 37 scenarios across seven benchmark suites, revealing that history dependence is ubiquitous but rarely performance-critical, coordination structures vary qualitatively across domains, and few environments jointly test both partial observability and coordination.

 3. Open-source tooling and implications.
-We release diagnostic tools for researchers to audit their own environments, and discuss implications for designing tasks where partial observability and coordination are non-optional.
+We release diagnostic tools for researchers to audit their own environments, and discuss implications for designing tasks where partial observability and coordination are non-optional - library.

 Abstract